 Evolutionary Levels: In Howard's essay The Hyborian Age evolution is fast and fluctuating.
 Several peoples "regress to apedom" and back to humanity, including the Cimmerians, Conan's people.
 Ape-men are at least as common antagonists as snakes in his stories.

-Fanservice: And how!
-It seems most of the women of the Hyborian Age where always young, beautiful, and have almost no dress, same if you are the kind of woman who loves strong muscled warriors with swords.
+Fanservice: It seems most of the women of the Hyborian Age where always young, beautiful, and have almost no dress, same if you are the kind of woman who loves strong muscled warriors with swords.
 This is undoubtedly Howard pandering to the audience (and illustrator), since he's shown himself perfectly capable of writing more realistic women.

 Fantasy Counterpart Culture: The Hyborian nations derive their names and cultures from many different points of history, so that Howard could place a consistent series character in different milieus whenever he wanted to tell a particular type of adventure.
 Hence how Conan could be in a pirate yarn one story, and a frontier tale the next.
 The Hyborian Age itself was born as a solution to Howard's love for historical fiction, but lack of time to properly research the settings - rather than worry about getting the details wrong, he simply created a fictional version of the setting with the Serial Numbers Filed Off.